rigetti/pyquil/docs/source/getting_started.rst

 1. **Quil**: The Quantum Instruction Language standard.
-Instructions written in Quil can be executed on any implementation of a quantum abstract machine, such as the quantum virtual machine (QVM), or on a real quantum processor unit (QPU).
+Instructions written in Quil can be executed on any implementation of a quantum abstract machine, such as the quantum virtual machine (QVM), or on a real quantum processing unit (QPU).
 More details regarding Quil can be found in the `whitepaper <https://arxiv.org/abs/1608.03355>`__.
-2. **QVM**: A Quantum Virtual Machine: an implementation of the quantum abstract machine on classical hardware.
+2. **QVM**: A Quantum Virtual Machine, which is an implementation of the quantum abstract machine on classical hardware.
 The QVM lets you use a regular computer to simulate a small quantum computer.
 You can access the Rigetti QVM running in the cloud with your API key.
+   Sign up `here <http://forest.rigetti.com>`_ to get your key.
-3. **pyQuil**: A Python library to help write and run Quil code and quantum programs in Python.
+3. **pyQuil**: A Python library to help write and run Quil code and quantum programs.

 Environment Setup
 -----------------